golemfactory/golem-tasks-python/README.md

 ```
 while true; do sleep 1; DATA=$(python3 -m golem_tasks show); SUMMARY=$(python3 -m golem_tasks summary); clear -x; echo "$DATA"; echo "$SUMMARY"; done
 ```

-### API for the `run` command

-If you don't want CLI for some reason, `golem_tasks.run.Runner` class can also be used directly.
-Check the `golem_tasks.run.run` function for details.
-This might be useful if you need access to the `GolemNode` instance.

 ## Build a new app